o3de/o3de.org/content/docs/user-guide/editor/console.md

 1. Enter a name to search for a specific console variable\.
 To learn more about the console variable, pause on the name\.
 ![\[View console variables in the console window.\]](/images/user-guide/console-variables.png)

-## Exporting All Console Commands and Variables {#exporting-console-variables-cvars}
+## Exporting All Console Commands and Variables

 You can retrieve a complete list of console commands and variables, including their descriptions and assigned values\.